oscc-ip/archinfo/doc/datasheet.md

 | `[31:24]` | none | reserved |
 | `[23:0]` | RW | DATE |

-reset value: `0x0000_00000`
+reset value: `depend on specific shuttle`

-DATE: record the tape out date
+* DATE: the date of tape out by using six bits BCD code, for example: 202404

 ### Program Guide
 ### Resoureces